 There are several diets / regimes that you can follow in order to help you to shift those extra pounds but they are not all going to work for you.

 Your friend might lose lots of weight on a high fat diet (e.g. Ketogenic), but you may put on weight with this diet.
 Similarly, some people may do well on a diet with lots of carbohydrate, but for many others it will be a disaster.

 The way we process our food is dependent on many factors – genetics, ethnicity, body type, lifestyle, exercise and exercise type, gut bacteria.

 Invest some time in figuring out what is the right diet for you.
 A genetic test would be a good start, by testing over 70 genes to see how you process your food.

 3. The Wrong Mix of Exercise

 Most people will find it very difficult to lose weight and keep it off if they are very sedentary.
 The human body is designed to move and everything works so much better when there is the appropriate amount of movement and challenge.

 But finding the right exercise for you is important.
 Should you be doing cardio or weights and resistance?
 The answer is probably a mixture of the two, but genetic testing can show us which type of exercise we are genetically programmed for.

-Having said that we need exercise, you can have too much exercise!
+We need exercise, you can have too much exercise!
 We often see people who, in their desperation to lose weight, are doing a punishing amount of exercise.
 Too much exercise can put your body into stress mode so that you release cortisol – a weight GAINING hormone!
 Finding out what is right for you will give you a head start.

 An excess of that weight gaining hormone cortisol can also be caused by everyday stress such as work, family, lifestyle, finances etc. Consider doing an Adrenal Stress Test via your local BANT registered Nutritional Therapist: bant.org.uk – “find a practitioner”.